 Choose from a wide variety of hosta leaf color, pattern and shape:

-- Hues from apple green to dark spruce, sunny yellow and glaucous blue
+- Hues from apple green to dark spruce, sunny yellow and grayish-blue

-- A diversity of variegations with white or golden edges or centers
+- Variegations with white or golden edges or centers

 - Leaf shapes from long and narrow to wide and heart shaped